thoughtspot/thoughtspot.github.io/_admin/loading/use-data-importer.md

 {% include note.html content="If you are using S3 for persistent storage, and assigned the *ec2rolewithfulls3access* IAM role to your instance, you do not need to complete this step." %}

+To load data from an AWS S3 bucket, do the following:

 1. Log in to the Linux shell using SSH.

 2. Use the following syntax to invoke `tsload`, specifying the appropriate flags and your data source file: